redhat-openstack/openshift-on-openstack/README.rst

 You can pass all environment variables to heat on command line.
 However, two example environment files have been given.

 * ``env_origin.yaml`` is an example of the variables to deploy an OpenShift Origin 3 environment.
 * ``env_aop.yaml`` is an example of the variables to deploy an Atomic Enterprise or OpenShift Enterprise 3 environment.
-Note deployment type should be *enterprise* for OpenShift or *atomic-enterprise* for Atomic Enterprise.
+Note deployment type should be *openshift-enterprise* for OpenShift or *atomic-enterprise* for Atomic Enterprise.
 Also, a valid RHN subscription is required for deployment.

 Assuming your external network is called ``ext_net``, your SSH key is ``default`` and your CentOS 7.1 image is ``centos71`` and your domain name is ``example.com``, this is how you deploy OpenShift Origin: